-Mindfulness or being mindful is one of the best practices you can do for your body and mind.
+Mindfulness, or being mindful, is one of the best practices you can do for your body and mind.
 Mindfulness has incredible health benefits!
 Most of us try to multitask, worrying about 20 things while doing 10.
 That doesn’t work too well.
 Here are the 6 incredible health benefits of mindfulness

 What is Mindfulness?

 You can meditate, and you can practice it throughout the day.
-But, it would help if you gave whatever you’re doing all of your attention.
+But, it would help if you gave whatever you’re doing all your attention.
 So, be proactive!
 Put down your worries and be present with whom you are with and in what you’re doing.

 Mindfulness is a gift that we don’t give to ourselves much.
 The times we live in teach us to get as much done as possible, which leads to stress, burnout, health problems, and lower productivity.
 On the other hand, mindfulness offers the complete opposite!